The d-separation criterion in Categorical Probability: Conditionals and conditional independence

 \subsection{Conditional independence}

 A second ingredient of the $d$-separation criterion is the definition of conditional independence.
-The following definition has been introduced in several works (see for example \cite[Section 6]{Ch19b} or \cite{Co11} in a different setup) and shown to satisfy the well-known semigraphoid properties.
-In addition, \cite{Fr20} shows that it is still meaningful to define conditional independence in the absence of conditionals.
+The following definition has been introduced in several works (see for example \cite{Ch19b,Co11}) and shown to satisfy the well-known semigraphoid properties.
+In addition, Fritz \cite{Fr20} shows that it is still meaningful to define conditional independence in the absence of conditionals.

 \begin{definition} A morphism $f : I \to \mathcal{X} \otimes \mathcal{Z} \otimes \mathcal{Y}$ in $\cat{C}$ displays the \emph{conditional independence} $\mathcal{X} \perp \mathcal{Y} \ | \ \mathcal{Z}$ if it can be written as